jalvarezga/jalvarezga.github.io/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 Hence, we consider our response variable as crime rates in a logarithmic scale.

 With respect to the feature variables, the 2019 census of Boston offers a lot of details about each district.
-For example, distance to the closest park for each home within each district, average anual income in usd, average time to work, proportion of houses that own a car, etc.
+For example, distance to the closest park for each home within each district, average annual income in usd, average time to work, proportion of houses that own a car, etc.

 ![]({{ site.baseurl }}/images/boston/plot1.png)